MartinDeanMoriarty/TransformerTraining/README.md

 This project focuses on training :hugs: transformers using custom datasets for classification and segmentation, in my case particularly focusing on data from Minecraft environments.
 (minecraft-llm-sandbox)[https://github.com/MartinDeanMoriarty/minecraft-llm-sandbox].

-The repository includes code for handling and processing such data, as well as scripts for model training and evaluation.
+The repository includes code for handling and processing such data, as well for model training and evaluation.

 ## Table of Contents
 - [Warning](#warning)